3DRaven/openapi-translator/README.md

 RETURN <- [visitAnySchemaStart] [table] empty
 ```

-After any error will be printed visitors calls stack
+After any error or at the end of spec will be printed visitors calls stack

 ```text
 The call stack, markdown links (#link-x) work and are clickable: